wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     3. Displays an option to skip into the fortify phase

 ### Alternate Flow
+1. Basic Flow Step 1: User has no RISK cards to trade in
+    1. System informs the user they have no RISK cards to trade in
+    2. User confirms the message
+    3. Resume basic flow at Step 3
-1. Basic Flow Step 1: User does not select to trade in RISK cards
+2. Basic Flow Step 1: User does not select to trade in RISK cards
     1. Resume basic flow at Step 3
-2. Basic Flow Step 1: User has 5 or 6 RISK cards in hand
+3. Basic Flow Step 1: User has 5 or 6 RISK cards in hand (forced trade-in)
     1. System informs the user they have too many RISK cards and must turn them in
     2. User does the following:
         1. Confirms the message
         2. Turns in RISK cards until they have less than 5 in hand
     3. Resume basic flow at Step 2
-3. Basic Flow Step 3: User selects to turn in more RISK cards
+4. Basic Flow Step 3: User selects to turn in more RISK cards
     1. Resume basic flow at Step 2
-4. Basic Flow Step 3: User selects a territory that isn't theirs
+5. Basic Flow Step 3: User selects a territory that isn't theirs
     1. System informs the user that the territory they selected is not theirs
     2. User confirms the message
-    3. Resume basic flow at Step 2
+    3. Resume basic flow at Step 1
-5. Basic Flow Step 5: User selects to cancel current placement
+6. Basic Flow Step 5: User selects to cancel current placement
-    1. Resume basic flow at Step 2
+    1. Resume basic flow at Step 1
-6. Basic Flow Step 5: User selects an invalid amount of armies to place
+7. Basic Flow Step 5: User selects an invalid amount of armies to place
     1. System does the following:
         1. Informs the user they've selected an invalid number of troops
         2. Notifies them that the valid range is bounded by [1, num new armies)
     2. User confirms the message
-    3. Resume basic flow at Step 2
+    3. Resume basic flow at Step 1
-7. Basic Flow Step 7: User hasn't placed all of their armies
+8. Basic Flow Step 7: User hasn't placed all of their armies
     1. System informs the user they must place all of their armies
     2. User confirms the message
-    3. Resume basic flow at Step 2
+    3. Resume basic flow at Step 1

 ### Exceptions
-Standard exceptions across all use cases here (TBD)
+1. User selects the exit application option
+    1. System closes the application

 ### Preconditions
 1. System is displaying the game board
 2. It is the user's turn
 3. The game is not over
 4. System has calculated the amount of armies the current player (user) needs to place

 ### Postconditions
 1. System is displaying the game board